-1. Surtax applied to pay the interest on loans when necessary or for other specific purposes.
+- 1. Surtax applied to pay the interest on loans when necessary or for other specific purposes.
 In most of these states, the surtax rate is unspecified and determined by amount of interest owed.
-But the surtax in Arkansas: is 0.2%; Pennsylvania: up to 1%; Texas: 0.2%; Washington: up to 0.15%.
-All surtaxes exclude reimbursable employers, with other exclusions as specified.
-Following interest payment surtaxes exclude reimbursable employers, and also exclude as specified, Arkansas: excludes only reimbursable employers; Colorado: governmental employers, reimbursable nonprofit organizations, rated employers with zero balances or with positive balances of 7% or more; Delaware: and nonprofit, governmental, and zero rate employers; Idaho: nonprofit, governmental employers; Pennsylvania: new employers; Wisconsin: excludes employers with payrolls of \$25,000 or less, but includes reimbursable employers.
+But the surtax in Arkansas: is 0.2%; Texas: 0.2%; Washington: up to 0.15%. all surtaxes exclude reimbursable employers, with other exclusions as specified.
+Following interest payment surtaxes exclude reimbursable employers, and also exclude as specified, Arkansas: excludes only reimbursable employers; Colorado: governmental employers, reimbursable nonprofit organizations, and political subdivisions electing the special rate; Idaho: nonprofit, governmental employers; Wisconsin: excludes employers with payrolls of \$25,000 or less, but includes reimbursable employers.
 Other states with interest payment surtaxes may or may not charge only contributory employers.
-Interest payment is not the sole purpose of surtaxes in the following states: California: interest on federal advances may be paid from Employment Training Fund, if the legislature approves; Louisiana: includes the payment of bonds issued or interest due to pay federal advances, debt service, admin. costs; Texas: includes payment of debt service on bonds or to pay federal advances.
-Nevada: has no surtax for repayment of loans or interest.

-- 2. Percentages include percent of taxable payroll, unless otherwise indicated.
-Wisconsin: not currently assessed. - 3.
-Alaska, Texas: excludes reimbursable and new employers; Alabama: excludes reimbursable and new employers and calculated rates of 5.40%; Arkansas, California, Hawaii, Indiana, Louisiana, Maryland, Maine, Massachusetts, Nebraska, Ohio, Rhode Island, Virginia, Washington, Wyoming: excludes reimbursable employers; Arkansas: beginning July 1, 2007, through June 30, 2015, Arkansas allows proceeds of the stabilization tax of 0.025% of taxable wages to be used for the Department of Workforce Services Training Trust Fund and another 0.025% of taxable wages to be used for the Department of Workforce Services Unemployment Insurance Administrative Fund.
+Interest payment is not the sole purpose of surtaxes in the following states: California: interest on federal advances may be paid from employment training Fund, if the legislature approves; Louisiana: includes the payment of bonds issued or interest due to pay federal advances, debt service, admin. costs; Texas: includes payment of debt service on bonds or to pay federal advances.
+Nevada: has no surtax for repayment of loans or interest. - 2.
+Percentages include percent of taxable payroll, unless otherwise indicated.
+Wisconsin: not currently assessed. - Alaska, Texas: excludes reimbursable and new employers; Alabama: excludes reimbursable and new employers and calculated rates of 5.40%; Arkansas, California, Hawaii, Indiana, Louisiana, Maryland, Maine, Massachusetts, Nebraska, Ohio, Rhode Island, Virginia, Washington, Wyoming: excludes reimbursable employers.
+Arkansas: beginning July 1, 2007, through June 30, 2015, Arkansas allows proceeds of the stabilization tax of 0.025% of taxable wages to be used for the Department of Workforce Services training trust Fund and another 0.025% of taxable wages to be used for the Department of Workforce Services Unemployment insurance administrative Fund.
 These will be collected until each fund has a balance of \$2.5 million each year.
-Colorado excludes reimbursable employers and political subdivisions; Georgia: excludes employers at minimum 0.03%, negative balance employers at the highest deficit reserve rate for that year, and employers who elect to reimburse; Hawaii: excludes reimbursable employers and employers at 0% and 5.4%.
-A new provision enacted in 2011 allows the Director of Labor and Industrial Relations to increase the assessment in increments of 0.01 percent to pay interest on Title XII loans; Indiana: excludes new employers.
-Based upon 2011 legislation, the surcharge percentage for calendar years beginning after December 31, 2011 will be determined by January 1 of the year in question; lowa: excludes reimbursable and governmental employers; New Jersey: excludes reimbursable employers and governmental and nonprofit employers who elect the reimbursement option; Oregon (special tax): excludes employers at 5.4% rate or more; Nebraska: principle is used to build a state reserve for benefits and earned interest is used to pay for worker training.
+Colorado excludes reimbursable employers and political subdivisions; Georgia: excludes employers at minimum 0.03%, negative balance employers at the highest deficit reserve rate for that year, and employers who elect to reimburse; Hawaii: excludes reimbursable employers and employers at 0% and maximum rate on applicable schedule; Indiana: excludes new employers.
+Based upon 2011 legislation, the surcharge percentage for calendar years beginning after December 31, 2011 will be determined by January 1 of the year in question; Iowa: excludes reimbursable and governmental employers; New Jersey: excludes reimbursable employers and governmental and nonprofit employers who elect the reimbursement option; Oregon (special tax): excludes employers at 5.4% rate or more; Nebraska: principle is used to build a state reserve for benefits and earned interest is used to pay for worker training.
 A SUIT rate of 0% of combined tax will be collected in 2012.
 Pennsylvania: surcharge and solvency excludes reimbursable employers, new employers exempted from solvency tax, and employee tax assessed on total wages, amounts vary with fund balance ratio.
 Puerto Rico: excludes governmental employers and political subdivisions.
-Rhode Island: 0.51% Job Development Assessment equals 0.19% Job Development Fund + 0.02% for UI and ES Services + 0.3% for UI federal loan repayment and interest.
-South Carolina: the 0.06% administrative contingency assessment is added to all employer rates while the interest surcharge is experience rated over 20 categories; New Hampshire: Rate of contributing employers is reduced by 2/10th of .1%.
-The condition that the Trust Fund balance meet or exceed \$275 million was removed.
-There is guaranteed \$1 million dedicated to the Training Fund.
-If the Trust Fund falls below \$150 million, the total surtax will be 1.0%.
+Rhode Island: 0.51% Job Development assessment equals 0.19% lob Development Fund + 0.02% for UI and ES Services + 0.3% for UI federal loan repayment and interest.
+South Carolina: the 0.06% administrative contingency assessment is added to all employer rates while the interest surcharge is experience rated over 20 categories; New Hampshire: Rate of contributing employers is reduced by 2/10th of .1%, the condition that the trust Fund balance meet or exceed \$275 million was removed.
+There is guaranteed \$1 million dedicated to the training Fund.
+If the trust Fund falls below \$150 million, the total surtax will be 1.0%.